django-superapp/django-superapp/README.md

 # Django SuperApp
-**SuperApp** enhances Django by allowing developers to divide their projects into **multiple independent apps**.
-Each app can have its own `settings.py` and `urls.py` files, which are automatically imported by the system.
-This modular approach promotes better organization and scalability of Django projects.
+**Superapp** boosts developer efficiency by allowing them to start projects quickly with **pre-built standalone apps**.
+Each app has its own `settings.py` and `urls.py` files, which are automatically recognized by the system.
+This modular setup makes Django projects more organized and scalable, saving developers time and effort.

 ![django-superapp-demo](https://django-superapp.bringes.io/assets/docs/admin-portal/admin-portal.png "Django SuperApp")